VideoAmp/zetasql/VAMP_README.md

 pip wheel . -w wheels
 ```

-Then upload the wheel under a the upstream tag as a Github
+Then upload the wheel under the upstream tag as a Github
 release manually, and our client applications pull from that release.

 TODO